Civil control of the military

-Civil oversight over militaries puts the power to take military action in the hands of a civil authority, such as through government ministers or legislative bodies, or the democratic apparatus of the Crown in constitutional monarchies.
-Allowing the civil component of government to retain control over the military or state security illustrates the power of the citizenry, a healthy respect for democratic values, and what can be described as good governance.
+Civil oversight over militaries, mainly used in democratic governments, puts the power to take military action in the hands of a civil leader or legislative agency.
+Allowing the civil component of government to retain control over the military or state security shows a healthy respect for democratic values and good governance.
 Giving power to the civil component of the government over what the military can do and how much money it can spend protects the democratic process from abuse.
-Nations that can achieve legitimate relationship between the two structures serve to be more effective and provide accountability between government and military.
+Nations that can achieve legitimate relationship between the two structures serves to be more effective and provide accountability between government and military.
+Security relies on both sides compromising on the civil and security needs to find the best resulting arrangement.
+Making the effectiveness of this type of arrangement does not rely on equipment quality or number of men, but how the two systems work together.
+A government and military must agree to confine the military to the rule of law and submit to government oversight to make an effective security apparatus possible.

-Civil control can be accomplished in a number of ways, for example through complete civilian control or for a mixed civilian-military approach, for example, "typical for the British model of armed forces administration is the balanced ratio of civilian and military personnel in key ministerial positions".
-Under the civil control model, a state's government and military are confined to the rule of law and submit to civil oversight to make an effective security apparatus possible.
-Transparency has taken hold throughout the international system to improve bureaucracy and the democratisation of both democratic countries and resistant authoritarian holdovers.
-This has grown to involve the armed forces/security forces themselves to work towards the international norm of fully liberalising these organisations.

 Civil control is often seen as a prerequisite feature of a stable liberal democracy.
-Use of the term in scholarly analyses tends to take place in the context of a democracy governed by elected officials, though the subordination of the military to political control is not unique to these societies.
-For example, there is often civilian control of the military in communist states, such as the People's Republic of China.
+Use of the term in scholarly analyses tends to take place in the context of a democracy governed by elected officials, though the subordination of the military to political control is not unique to these societies and also applies to authoritarian countries.
+One example is China.
 Mao Zedong stated that "Our principle is that the Party commands the gun, and the gun must never be allowed to command the Party," reflecting the primacy of the Chinese Communist Party over the People's Liberation Army.